AdobeDocs/analytics-platform.en/help/integrations/llmo.md

 ### Metrics

-The following metrics are available to use as components in a data view once you have set up a connection that includes a LLM Optimizer dataset.
+The following metrics are available to use as components in a data view once you have set up a connection that includes an LLM Optimizer dataset.

 | Metric | Description |
 |--------|-------------|